luiscoco/Docker_Create_and_run_Image-_for_dotNET_8_Web_API/README.md

-# Docker: How to create and run a docker image from a .
-NET 8 Web API application
+# Containerize a .NET 8 Web API application with Docker and upload/download the image to/from Docker Hub

 ## 0. Prerequisites